 csh, and so on.
 For information about changing the shell, see Terminal settings.

 From the main menu, selector press Alt+F12.

 By default, the terminal emulator runs with the current directory set to the root directory of the current project.
-For information about changing the default start directory, see Configure the terminal emulator.
+For information about changing the default start directory, see Terminal settings.

 Right-click any file (for example, in the Project tool window or any open editor tab) and select Open in Terminal to open the Terminal tool window with a new session in the directory of that file.

 To start a new session in a separate tab, click on the toolbar or press Ctrl+Shift+T.

 To run multiple sessions inside a tab, right-click the tab and select Split Right or Split Down in the context menu.